csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Grant Sinclair: Created the Unity world that our research is based off of, created demo video of what we have so far.

-Allison Smith: Edited related works and methodology in the final paper.
+Allison Smith: Edited related works and methodology in the final paper, formatted paper and references.

 Tianyu Wu: Edited methodology in the final paper.